Skip to main content

 Outcomes

-Uncovered reasons for suboptimal engagement levels with the existing support service
+• Identified the root causes behind low engagement with the existing support service

 Partnering with an ultra-rare disease biopharma client